 context.neighbors() with a large search radius.

-Other common reasons for slowdown are not specific to HASH's Engine, but are computer science problems more generally, such as running O(n^2) algorithms over large datasets.
+Other common reasons for slowdown are not specific to HASH's Engine, but are general performance problems, such as running O(n^2) algorithms over large datasets.
 After you've created the initial design of your simulation, consider going back through and finding ways to make the behaviors more efficient.

 hCore is designed to be run on a wide variety of machines but it prefers modern hardware.
 You can find out more over on our System Requirements page.

 Open Controls > Toggle Stats to view live stats on your simulation.
 These statistics can help diagnose what is causing the slowdown.

 MS: Number of milliseconds to return the new state.

 FPS: Frames per second in the 3d viewer.